-The restricted fund represents grants for the purchase of vehicles and gains on disposal of vehicles.
-The outgoing resources relate to depreciation of vehicles.
-The unrestricted general funds are now designated funds to allow the company to continue operating for a short period, in accordance with the charitable objects of the company, in the event of a significant reduction in funding.
+The unrestricted general funds are to allow the company to continue operating for a short period, in accordance with the charitable objects of the company, in the event of a significant reduction in funding.

 11. Analysis of Net Assets between Funds